 -Foreground species: quadricostatus, tenellus

 -Midground species: decumbens

 -Background species: major; argentinensis; Jaguar; Deep Purple; vesuvius

 CO2: Many will do fine without supplementing CO2 *as long as you have their "food" needs met* but swords will also thrive with CO2

 Fertilizers: Heavy root feeders, so make sure you have either nutrient-rich substrate or are using good fertilizers (root tabs are great for them).
 Consider dosing with iron as well.
-Many species on this list technically *can* grow without ferts, but they look way better with them.
+Many species on this list technically *can* grow without ferts if you have good tap water, but they look way better with them.